How To Perform A Vulnerability Assessment: A Step-by-Step Guide

-In 2020 alone, over 23,000 new software vulnerabilities were discovered and publicly reported.
+In 2022 alone, over 25,000 new software vulnerabilities were discovered and publicly reported.
 As staggering as this figure might sound to the uninitiated, numbers like this no longer raise eyebrows to those in the cyber security world.
-Admittedly, no organisation is likely to fall foul of all 23,000, but one is all it takes to cause untold damage.
+Admittedly, no organization is likely to fall foul of all 25,000, but one is all it takes to cause untold damage.

-And if you’re wondering about the chances of being hit through one of these vulnerabilities, analysis by IBM identified scanning for and exploiting vulnerabilities as the leading attack vector in 2020 (35% of attacks), even surpassing phishing attacks.
+And if you’re wondering about the chances of being hit through one of these vulnerabilities, analysis by X-Force identified scanning for and exploiting vulnerabilities as a leading attack vector in 2022 (26% of attacks).

-It’s easy to confuse vulnerability assessments and penetration testing.
+It’s easy to confuse vulnerability assessments and penetration tests.
 Many security companies offer both, and the lines between them can be easily blurred.

 The best way to tell the difference between these two offerings is to look at how the heavy lifting in the test is done.
 A vulnerability assessment is an automated test, meaning a tool does all of the work and generates the report at the end.
 Penetration testing, on the other hand, is a manual process relying on the knowledge and experience of a penetration tester to identify vulnerabilities within an organization’s systems.